 The lucky ones eventually settle onto the seafloor, where they start rapidly growing.
 They will increase their body weight by 1% per day – which helps their survival rates immensely.
 Once it’s the mighty full-grown GPO, it only has the very big ocean beings to worry about like sea lions, otters, and sperm whales!

 They are super brainy!

-It’s probably busy looking around for predators or its next meal item!
+It’s main brain is probably preoccupied looking around for predators or its next meal item!

 Playful yet likes to wreak havoc

 GPO’s are an aquarium favorite due to their size and personalities.
 They can:

 Many aquarists will give GPO’s their food in a container that requires some thought to get into to keep them mentally stimulated.
 Because heaven forbid a GPO gets bored… that’s when the havoc starts.